Hacware-Inc/checkHackedPassExtension/README.md

 # Check Hacked Pass Extension
 ================================

-This plugin prevents passwords that are founded on the top 100K hacked passwords list.
+This plugin prevents passwords that are found on the top 100K hacked passwords list.
 This list was released by Britain’s National Cyber Security Center (NCSC) in collaboration with the Have I Been Pwned website.
 Hacware, Inc. www.hacware.com created this extension to prevent the signin and signup process from allowing end-users from using these passwords.

 ## Pre Reqs